salomonheimj/HResource/HResource-master/README.md

   ```
 cf login
   ```
-From within the FastMedicalSolutions directory push your app to Bluemix
+From within the HResource directory push your app to Bluemix
   ```
 cf push
   ```